Skip to main content

 I'll be talking with a [PROSPECT TITLE] at a [COMPANY TYPE].

-Please use the attached resources to fill out this template, then provide me with the completed version.
+Please use the attached sources to fill out this template, then provide me with the completed version.

 [PASTE TEMPLATE BELOW]